 Space operators and States are having to deal with the complex technical, regulatory and legal issues arising out of the impact of space debris to life on Earth and to the use of space.
 And the studies recently compiled show that the time to act on it is now.

-Our distinguished panellists will include:
+Our distinguished panellists included:

 - Christopher Johnson, Space Law Advisor for Secure World Foundation.
 Mr Johnson has authored and co-authored publications on international space law, national space legislation, international cooperation in space, human-robotic cooperative space exploration, and on the societal benefits of space technology for Africa.
 Prior to joining the Secure World Foundation, Mr Johnson has worked in the space law field, including at the United Nations Office for Outer Space Affairs, the Office of International and Interagency Relations at the NASA Headquarters and the International Law and EU Legal Affairs division at the European Space Agency.
 Mr Johnson also serves as a Professor of Law at the Georgetown University Law Center in Washington D.C., is an Adjunct Faculty at the International Space University in Strasbourg, France, the Legal Advisor for the Moon Village Association, and a Core Expert and Rule Drafter in the Manual on International Law Applicable to Military Activities in Outer Space (MILAMOS) project.